indrekots/indrekots.github.io/_posts/articles/2016-09-09-java-unicode-and-the-mysterious-compiler-error.md

 {% endhighlight %}

+## *native2ascii* removed from JDK9

+Prior to JDK9, properties files in Java [use the ISO-8859-1 character set by default](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.InputStream-).
+Characters that cannot be represented in ISO-8859-1 are converted to Unicode escapes using the *native2ascii* tool.

+>  Characters not in Latin1, and certain special characters, are represented in keys and elements using Unicode escapes as defined in section 3.3 of The Java™ Language Specification.

+[JEP 226](http://openjdk.java.net/jeps/226) proposes to support properties files encoded in UTF-8 in JDK9.
+This means that the *native2ascii* tool is not needed anymore.

+In this post, *native2ascii* is used to demonstrate what the Java source file would look like if Unicode escapes were replaced with actual Unicode characters.
+For JDK9 users, I recommend to use the [*uni2ascii* package](http://billposer.org/Software/uni2ascii.html) which can achieve the same result.

+{% highlight bash %}
+#uni2ascii package consists of two programs: uni2ascii and ascii2uni.
+#Commandline argument -a U specifies the format of Unicode escapes
+#which matches the one used in Java
+ascii2uni -a U NewLine.java
+{% endhighlight %}

 ## Hiding code in comments

 If Unicode escapes are processed before everything else, then can I cleverly hide code inside comments which will later be executed?
 The somewhat scary answer to this question is yes.
 Looking back at the previous example, we saw that a line feed was inserted and the rest of the comment was on the next line, resulting in invalid Java code.
 But we could have written the following